Jennnnnie/arrays-maps-template/README.md

 _**Hint**: Looking for how to remove punctuation?
 See https://www.techiedelight.com/remove-punctuations-string-python/_

+_**Note**: If you would like an extra challenge with MESSY real world data, you can try the included test_austen() challenge.
+This is an entire Jane Austen book that you can work on cleaning to find the word frequencies on.
+It will not display the entire dictionary in the console, you would need to find another way to check the data.
+This can take a week or more of extra time debugging, researching, and manipulating the data to match the expected output exactly.
+If you would like to opt into this additional challenge (recommended for those interested in Data Science), uncomment the test_austen() in frequency_test.py and use the austen file as well in frequency.py.
+Happy Coding!_

 ## Problem 2: Multiplication Table

 Write a function called `multiplication_table` that